EVERY PARK IN THE CITY OF VANCOUVER, RANKED

 4600 Trafalgar Street

-It is a weird phenomenon that the Park Board owns four pieces of land in a single neighbourhood that are undeveloped, have been undeveloped for years and years, and where there are no plans to develop them into anything that the general public might enjoy more.
+It is a weird phenomenon that the Park Board owns four pieces of land in a single neighbourhood which are undeveloped, have been undeveloped for years and years, and where there are no plans to develop them into anything the general public might enjoy more.

 One could explore why the Arbutus Ridge neighbourhood has so many of these pieces of land, but that task probably lies to a municipal affairs reporter, and not whomever is writing this.

 “Not a good park in any way at all.”

 Much of the the city’s Olympic Village is well designed and eagerly celebrated, but there are two pieces of land overseen by the Park Board that are barely parks and hard to spot unless you live in the area.

 One is a small patch of grass surrounded by three apartments and a street in the west side of the village.
 It has no name, but appears as “pocket park” on some city literature.
 At one point there were concepts for a faux industrial theme, allowing “for imaginative play without formal playground equipment”.

 That didn’t happen, and instead it’s a small unofficial dog park with chewed up grass and some cement to sit on.